-- d.
-De-emphasize the importance of the car/garage on the streetscapes; - e.
-Promote an urban relationship between built form and public spaces; - f.
-Achieve a pedestrian-scaled environment for the public realm that is safe and comfortable; - g.
-Roofscapes that are designed to provide visual interest for the public streetscape - 22.3.153.1.1.18 The design and provision of wayfinding and regulatory signage will balance what the signage needs to communicate with its appearance and appropriateness to its context. - 22.3.163.1.1.19 Streetscapes will incorporate sustainable design elements, where appropriate, that aid the city in mitigating and adapting to climate change through:

-- .aa.
-Contributing to the urban forest through tree plantings within streetscapes; - -bb.
-Promoting -active transportation and infrastructure; and, - -cc.
-Incorporating Low Impact Development (LID) or), green infrastructure and other nature-based solutions to assist in stormwater quantity and quality control. - 22.3.173.1.1.20 Electrical utilities are required to be located underground in residential communities.
+- 3.1.1.18 The design and provision of wayfinding and regulatory signage will balance what the signage needs to communicate with its appearance and appropriateness to its context. - 3.1.1.19 Streetscapes will incorporate sustainable design elements, where appropriate, that aid in mitigating and adapting to climate change through: - a.
+Contributing to the urban forest through tree plantings within streetscapes; - b.
+Promoting active transportation and infrastructure; and, - c.
+Incorporating Low Impact Development (LID), green infrastructure and other nature-based solutions to assist in stormwater quantity and quality control. - 3.1.1.20 Electrical utilities are required to be located underground in residential communities.
 Utilities will be grouped or located underground where possible outside of residential communities, particularly in Employment Areas.
-The City encourages utility Utility providers are encouraged to consider innovative methods of containing utility services.
+Utility providers are encouraged to consider innovative methods of containing utility services.